-As some of host processor halts the I2S clock when there is no audio playing.
+Some of host processor halts the I2S clock when there is no audio playing.
 When Clock halt, the device puts all channels into the Hi-Z state and reports Clock Error in Register 113 (Register Address 0x71).
-After audio clocks recovery, the device automatically returns to the previous state.
+After the audio clock recovery, the device automatically returns to the previous state.